 And who knows, you might even spot a celebrity!

 For something different check out some lesser known Los Angeles destinations.

 2. Venice Beach

 Approximately half an hour by bus from central Los Angeles, Venice Beach is a world away from the glamour of Hollywood.
-The area has a more relaxed feel and is culturally significant, with street performers, poets and artists lining the beachfront boardwalk.
+The area has a more relaxed feel and is culturally significant, with street performers, poets, skateboarders and artists lining the beachfront boardwalk.

 Within the Old Town district of San Diego is the State Historic Park, which commemorates the early days of the town, as it has several historic buildings preserved from the nineteenth century.